PostHog/posthog.com/contents/tutorials/funnels.md

 We default to 'Sequential' because a perfect A to B to C funnel is rare, and using 'Strict order' results in much lower conversion numbers in most cases.
 That said, it is applicable in some cases where the front-end user journey options are strictly controlled.

 **Conversion rate calculation** controls how the conversion rate is calculated.
 By default we measure the overall conversion rate relative to the first step in the funnel, but here you can choose 'Relative to previous step' if you prefer.
-Note, however, that in the 'Top to bottom' funnel view, the relative conversaion rate appears in brackets beneath each step.
+Note, however, that in the 'Top to bottom' funnel view, the relative conversion rate appears in brackets beneath each step.

 Finally, **Exclusion steps** allow you exclude people who triggered other events between specific steps in your funnel.
-There are numerous edge cases for why you might want to do this, such as wanting to exclude people who contacted support, or booked a demo, before converting.
+There are numerous edge cases for why you might want to do this, such as wanting to exclude people who contacted support, or booked a demo, before converting for attribution purposes.

 ## Step 2: Evaluate correlated events